- 1. Key Takeaways

 More importantly, check your first aid kit and stock up on medication, bandages, and emergency products for both of you.

 Take Your Time

-Lastly, no matter how excited you are, it’s essential to take your time.
+Lastly, no matter how excited you are, it's essential to take your time.
 Your dog will take a while to adjust to motorcycles, speed, dog seats, long rides, and the general experience of a motorcycle trip.
-Snacks and treats are vital to reward your dog every time they do the right thing.
-After a while, you’ll know what they like and what they don’t like, and you’ll be ready to go.
+Snacks and treats are vital to reward your dog whenever they do the right thing.
+After a while, you'll know what they like and don't like, and you'll be ready to go.

 Read The Law